"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

 The notarization process is not necessarily cheaper than getting approved for the App Store, despite there being fewer requirements for Apple to check.
-Developers that choose sideloading must pay a €0.50 `core technology fee' (CTF) for each first annual install over one million, where annual installs include updates \cite{apple_web_sideloading}.
-Apple allows free installs for a year by the same user, so within a year, the app can be updated multiple times for free, but this still means there is a charge to update each following year \cite{apple_ctf}.
+Developers that choose sideloading must pay a 0.50 EUR `core technology fee' (CTF) for each first annual install over one million, where annual installs include updates \cite{apple_web_sideloading}.
+Apple allows free installs for a year by the same user, so within a year, the app can be updated multiple times for free, but there is a charge to update each following year \cite{apple_ctf}.
 Updating apps to fix security issues is an important means of protecting users.
-Disincentivizing proactive updates runs counter to Apple's stated goals of preserving security.
-Depending on a developer's circumstances, this alternative pricing is not necessarily cheaper than the 30\% cut Apple takes from the App Store and IAP; see Appendix for an example calculation of fees.
-Despite being designed to address concerns about Apple's gatekeeing role and rent-seeking behavior, the notarization fee scheme has not reduced the burden of fees for all developers.
-Apple justifies these continued high fees by invoking user security.
+As timely updates are important for security, disincentivizing proactive updates may undermine Apple's stated goals of preserving security.
+Depending on a developer's circumstances, this alternative pricing is not necessarily cheaper than the 30\% cut Apple takes from the App Store and in-app purchases.\footnote{See Appendix for an example calculation of fees.} Apple justifies these fees by invoking the role it plays in developing tools for developers, which include security benefits from the notarization process \cite{apple_ctf, apple_press_release_business}.